About the Challenge

 Step 1: Overview

-In no more than 250 words, provide a description of the action taken.
+Describe the project.
 Include information about WHAT took place, HOW it went, and WHO was involved.
 Additionally, explain how the effort aligns with equity and justice, and/or health and wellness:

 - Equity and Justice: When explaining the connection to equity and justice, applicants should include how the effort reached a diverse audience (consider race, ethnicity, gender, sexual orientation, and socio-economic status), and/or provided access to groups of students in an equitable manner.
-Other justice related connections might be if the actions reduced the impact of this community on environmental justice issues (how can we reduce our impact) OR how to reduce the impact on an especially hard hit community.
+Another example is if the actions reduced negative environmental impacts on vulnerable communities.

 - Health and Wellness: Explain how this effort enhanced the wellbeing and happiness of all stakeholders in the school community and beyond.